How to read your credit card statement

 Credit card statement formats vary, but they usually always contain this kind of information.

-- The amount of your credit line is your spending limit.
+The amount of your credit line, or your spending limit.

 Click the Next button to continue.